port-labs/port-docs/docs/platform-overview/port-components/blueprint.md

 ```

 :::note
-Even though the input is the same in both "email" and "user" formats, their presentation is different:<br />
+Even though the input is the same in both `email` and `user` formats, their presentation is different:

 - `email` format displays the raw email string;
 - "user" format displays the user's name and avatar from Port's list of known users.